denisRajlic/ticketing/README.md

 - these two Components receive different arguments
 - Page Component receives context === { req, res }
 - Custom App Component receives context === { Component, ctx: { req, res }}

+#### Signout

+- when we want to sign out, the request needs to come from the browser, since the server doesn't care about cookies
+- that's why the request needs to come from the component, NOT the getInitialProps function